mithie/spring-boot-microservice-demo/README.md

 **01_Initial_Boot_Setup** and **02_First_Service** demonstrate how to get started with Spring Cloud Microservice Development.
 In a few simple steps we will see how easy it is to create a production ready Microservice in almost no time.

+### Service Registry and Discovery

+**03_Service_Discovery** shows how to set up a service registry in Spring Boot and how to let services communicate with each other through this registry.

 ## Detail Description

 See [Detail Description](DETAIL-DESCRIPTION.md) for an in-depth explanation of the current features of this demo application.

+## How-to run the app

+See [How-to run](HOW-TO-RUN.md) for further details.